monorkin/air_quality_box/firmware/README.md

 display you all logs form the device.
 You can just `Ctrl`+`C` out of the process at that point and un-plug the device.

+## Updating the firmware

+To update the firmware you just have to run `esphome run ./air_quality_box.yaml` again.

+If your device is connected to the same WiFi as your computer then you can choose `Wifi`, or `OTA`, or `air-quality-box.local` from the prompt.

+If the device isn't connected to you WiFi then you will have to connect it via USB.

 ## Troubleshooting

 ### SPS30 (particle/dust sensor) reading abnormally high values